 Stonehill’s low 13:1 student-teacher ratio allows for individualized attention in the classroom and opportunities to collaborate in the field, often through the Stonehill Undergraduate Research Experience.
 Recent projects include research into governmental crime, the anthropology of college and environmental sociology, which explores mankind’s connection to the environment.

-Five Reasons to Choose Stonehill
+Four Reasons to Choose Sociology & Criminology

 - Dedicated faculty members who actively publish in the field